exponea/exponea-ios-sdk/Documentation/push-notifications.md

 To handle incoming push notifications, you must specify a delegate to be called when the user opens a push notification or when a [silent push notification](#silent-push-notifications) is received.

 The delegate must implement `PushNotificationManagerDelegate` and have the `pushNotificationOpened` method.
-The notification [payload](#payload-example) and the action the user selected are passed as arguments.
+The notification [payload](#payload-example) and the user's selected action are passed as arguments.
 Optionally, you can also implement the `silentPushNotificationReceived` method to handle [silent push notifications](#silent-push-notifications).

 You can set the delegate by setting `Exponea.shared.pushNotificationsDelegate` directly or by specifying the `delegate` parameter on `pushNotificationTracking: .enabled`.